-The Fund assesses on a forward looking basis the expected credit losses (ECL) associated with any debt investment securities carried at amortised cost or FVOCI.
+The Fund assesses on a forward-looking basis the expected credit losses (ECL) associated with its debt instruments carried at amortised cost and FVOCI.
 The Fund recognises a loss allowance for such losses at each reporting date.
 The measurement of ECL reflects:

-- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - The time value of money - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes: - The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions